 Waking up at Half Moon Cay was gorgeous.
 Although we’d originally planned on hanging out by the beach stage, we ended up walking all the way to the end of the beach.

-We were met with a: “Warning: Preceding beyond this point is dangerous and prohibited” sign, but it felt like such a shame to have gotten this far and not actually reaching the tip of the island.
+We were met with a: “Warning: Preceding beyond this point is dangerous and prohibited” sign.
+It felt like such a shame to have gotten this far and not actually reach the tip of the island!
 Right as we were about to turn back, a fellow adventurer wandered out of the rocks and directed us up a path through the brush.

 The ten minute hike up a hill was worth it for the privacy and views on the other side – and we could still hear Otherwise from all the way across the beach.

-We passed the majority of the day by here, Trevor did a little bit of snorkeling while I made friends with fish that were stuck in the little rock pools.
+We passed the majority of the day by there, doing a little bit of snorkeling.
+I also made friends with some fish that were stuck in the little rock pools.

 Back on board, we were fairly exhausted from the long walk and the sun (not to mention the less than optimal amount of sleep that is normal on ShipRocked), but we still rocked out with Nothing More’s deck set.
 We also made sure to catch the Artist Q&A session… Avatar made it hilarious last year, Zakk Wylde kept the humor going strong this year.
 The rest of the evening was spent with In This Moment, Like A Storm, Adelitas Way, Seether and Beartooth.

-We woke up stoked for DED on Wednesday “morning” (noon).
-I discovered DED at Rock on the Range last year and had been anticipating their album drop ever since… and Trevor still managed to learn all the words faster than I did.
-We also met DED’s tour photographer, Khris Poage, who kindly let us shoot their set.
+On Wednesday “morning” (noon), I woke up stoked for DED.
+I discovered DED at Rock on the Range last year and had been anticipating their album drop ever since.
+One of the greatest things about ShipRocked is being in an intimate setting with lots of people way cooler than you.
+I had the pleasure of meeting DED’s tour photographer, Khris Poage, who kindly ended up letting me shoot their set.

-Already started the countdown and can’t wait to see you all next year!!
+Already starting the countdown and can’t wait to see everyone back onboard next year!!